Ty-fxtech/f-x.tech/.github/readme.md

 curl iex.run/partialscriptname?parameter1?parameter2?@Metaparameter1?@Metaparameter1 | cmd
 curl -L xgumby.github.io/partialscriptname?parameter1?parameter2?@Metaparameter1?@Metaparameter1 | cmd
 ```
 >Note that the middle portion of the command is identical to it's magic URL, we suggest prepending https:// so most things will automtaically convert it to a hyperlink.

-#### Examples
+## Examples:
 **Vanity Domain Basic Invocation:**
 powershell:
 ``curl.exe iex.run/alphabet | iex``